 Berry College offers three options for undergraduate students to apply for admission - Early Decision (ED), Early Action (EA) and Regular Decision (RD).

 Early Decision (ED) is intended for candidates for whom Berry is their first choice and are prepared to make a binding commitment to attend Berry if offered admission.
-Please note you may only apply Early Decision to one college or university.
-Early Decision requires submission of the Free Application for Federal Student Aid (FAFSA) or the
+Please note you may only apply Early Decision to one college or university, and a signed Early Decision Agreement is required for consideration of your application to Berry under the ED plan.
+Early Decision also requires submission of the Free Application for Federal Student Aid (FAFSA) or the

-CSS/Financial Aid PROFILE.
+CSS/Financial Aid PROFILE by the November 1 deadline.
 For more information about the CSS/Financial Aid PROFILE, please see our